camlebrun/camlebrun/README.md

-# 👋 Hello, I’m Camille Lebrun
+## 👋 Hello, I’m Camille Lebrun

-## Transforming Data Into Clarity and Impact
+**Transforming data into actionable insights**

 Welcome to my GitHub!
-I’m an **Analytics Engineer** passionate about creating scalable data solutions that drive decision-making.
-With expertise in **dbt**, **SQL**, **Python**, and modern data stacks, I specialize in turning raw data into actionable insights through efficient models, optimized workflows, and meaningful visualizations.
+I’m an Analytics Engineer passionate about crafting scalable data solutions that empower data-driven decisions.
+With expertise in dbt, SQL, Python, and the modern data stack, I specialize in transforming complex datasets into actionable insights through efficient models, automated workflows, and impactful visualizations.

-## 🌟 What You’ll Find Here
+### 🌟 What You’ll discover here

-This GitHub is a growing portfolio where I showcase projects that reflect my journey as an Analytics Engineer:
+This GitHub serves as a growing portfolio showcasing my journey as an Analytics Engineer, featuring:
-- **Data Modeling**: Leveraging **dbt**, **BigQuery**, and **Snowflake** to design efficient, scalable models.
+- Data modeling: Designing scalable, efficient models with tools like dbt, BigQuery, and Snowflake. <br>
-- **SQL Excellence**: Writing clean, optimized queries that unlock the value of complex datasets.
+- SQL mastery: Writing optimized, clean queries to extract insights from complex datasets. <br>
-- **Data Visualization**: Creating impactful dashboards with tools like **Metabase** and **Tableau** to inspire action.
+- Data visualization: Developing dashboards with tools like Metabase, Tableau, and Looker Studio that inform and inspire action. <br>
-- **Python for Automation**: Utilizing **Pandas** and other Python libraries to streamline workflows and build tailored data solutions.

-## ⚡ What’s Next

-I’m currently working on **new projects** to expand and refine this portfolio:
-- **End-to-end workflows** that demonstrate data processing and analytics pipelines.
-- **Visualization projects** focused on transforming insights into actionable stories.

-These upcoming contributions will better reflect my expertise and focus as an Analytics Engineer.
+- Python for automation: Building custom solutions and streamlining workflows using Pandas and other libraries. <br>

+### ⚡ Current and upcoming projects

+I’m actively expanding this portfolio with new projects that reflect my expertise:
+- 	End-to-End workflows: Showcasing complete data pipelines, from extraction to analysis. <br>
+- 	Advanced visualizations: Telling impactful data stories through interactive dashboards and reports. <br>

+These projects will offer deeper insights into my technical skill set and problem-solving approach.

-## 🚨 Disclaimer
+### 🚨 Disclaimer

-This GitHub is a **work in progress!** I’ve recently removed certain projects to better align with my professional positioning and ensure the quality of my portfolio.
-I’m actively working on new projects that will more accurately showcase my skills as an Analytics Engineer.
+This GitHub is a work in progress!
+I’ve recently refined my portfolio to better align with my professional focus and ensure it reflects the quality of my work.
+Stay tuned as I add more impactful projects.

-## 🌈 About Me
+### 🌈 About me

-As a **non-binary professional**, I am dedicated to fostering inclusive and diverse spaces in tech.
-I believe data can drive equity and representation, and I’m committed to using my skills to support meaningful change.
+As a non-binary professional, I am committed to fostering inclusivity and diversity in the tech community.
+I believe in using data to drive equity and representation, and I’m passionate about creating solutions that support meaningful change.

+This version is professional, approachable, and highlights